cameronbracken/swfDevice/README.markdown

 __Planned Features__

-* Embedded player controls (play, pause, etc.)
+* Better control over player controls
-	- Customizable at the R level
 * R Bindings to the ming library (will this really be useful?)
 	- Control subset of parameters at the R level
 * Option to wrap swf in html output